ajcwebdev/ryan-gpt/done/2022/2022-12-10-exploring-the-app-directory-in-next-13-part-01.md

 ## Chapters

-Below, each chapter covers an approximately six-minute segment of the broadcast.
-Timestamps note when each segment begins and ends.
-Each chapter is described in two paragraphs of at least 75 words total.

 ### 00:00:00 – 00:06:00: Initial Thoughts on Next 13 and Previous Attempts

-In the first paragraph of this section, the speaker greets the audience and sets the stage for a session focused on Next 13’s new features.
+In this section, the speaker greets the audience and sets the stage for a session focused on Next 13’s new features.
 They reference a prior stream where they tackled Next.js while relying on chat for guidance, reflecting on challenges around link tags and server-side props.
 This preview underscores the speaker’s hope that server components in Next 13 will prove more polished than earlier versions, easing adoption.

-In the second paragraph, the speaker also emphasizes the broader context of why Next 13 is crucial.
+In this section, the speaker also emphasizes the broader context of why Next 13 is crucial.
 They note that server components hold potential for creating hybrid multi-page and single-page experiences.
 The hope is that this technology will reduce overhead by limiting client-side JavaScript only to necessary sections.
 This opening chapter foreshadows a deep exploration of how Next 13 might reshape the way developers approach page routing, data loading, and rendering.

 ### 00:06:00 – 00:12:00: Revisiting Past Experiences with Next.js